david-zucker/cumulative-incidence-function/README.md

 # cumulative-incidence-function
-Estimation of Cumulative Incidence Function in Competing Risks Cox Model
+Estimation of the umulative Incidence Function in the Competing Risks Cox Model

 Contents: